Police say there has been a shooting at a high school in Perry, Iowa; extent of injuries unclear | Law-Order

 - United States

-Police in Perry, Iowa, say there was a shooting on Thursday at the city's high school, on students' first day back in classes after their annual winter break.
+Police in Perry, Iowa, say multiple people were injured in a shooting at the city's high school, on students' first day back in classes after their annual winter break.

-A woman who answered the Perry Police Department phone confirmed the shooting at Perry High School but did not provide any further information.
+An active shooter was reported at Perry High School at 7:37 a.m.
+Thursday morning and officers arrived seven minutes later, according to Dallas County Sheriff Adam Infante.
+Infante said officers located multiple people with injuries, but couldn't confirm how many there were or their conditions.

-An enormous number of emergency vehicles surrounded the building that houses the town's middle school and high school.
-Sgt.
-Alex Dinkla of the Iowa State Police said he didn't yet have information on the shooting but planned an update for later in the morning.
-A media staging area was set up near the high school.
+An enormous number of emergency vehicles surrounded the building that houses both the town's middle school and high school.

+Zander Shelley, 15, was in a hallway waiting for the school day to start when he heard gunshots and dashed into a classroom, according to his father, Kevin Shelley.
+Zander was grazed twice and hid in the classroom before texting his father at 7:36 a.m.

+Kevin Shelley, who drives a garbage truck, told his boss he had to run.
+"It was the most scared I've been in my entire life," he said.

 The shooting occurred in the backdrop of the Iowa caucuses and not far from where Republican candidates were campaigning.